 It's also possible retrieve data using SQL queries to the Peliqan data warehouse, using a database connection per end-customer.

-You need to fetch a separate subaccount token, in order to fetch data for a specific customer or to interact with a subaccount on Peliqan.
+You need to fetch a sub-account token, in order to fetch data for a specific customer or to interact with a sub-account on Peliqan.
 Fetch a long-lived (non-expiring) JWT token for one end-customer:

 Authorization: JWT <partner_token>